HEALING OF MAGIC Workshop with Kevin Spencer

 March 29, 2019 | 8:30 a.m. - 3:30 p.m.

-This six-hour continuing education workshop designed for OTs, Hand Therapists, Speech/Language Pathologists, PTs, RTs and Child Life Therapists focuses on using magic in a therapeutic setting.
+This six-hour continuing education workshop designed for OTs, OTAs, Hand Therapists, Speech/Language Pathologists, PTs, RTs and Child Life Specialists focuses on using a simple research-based protocol of magic tricks in a therapeutic setting.

-Kevin Spencer is a speaker, teaching artist and consultant with extensive classroom and professional-development experience.
-He has a B.S. in Interdisciplinary Studies, a Certification in Autism Studies and an M. Ed. in Arts & Academic Interdisciplinary Education.
+Kevin Spencer is a speaker, teaching artist and consultant with extensive clinical and professional-development experience.
+He has a B.S. in Interdisciplinary Studies, a Certification in Autism Studies and an M. Ed. in Arts & Interdisciplinary Academic Education.

 What is the Healing of Magic?